AI in Software Testing: How to Benefit from AI Automation Tools

 - Lower reliability compared to man-written tests, mostly because of a chance of being not fully comprehensive.
 It allows for missing some important aspects.

 Got any questions?
 Feel free to reach out to Apiko, an AI software development company.
+At Apiko, we have extensive experience in developing different types of AI software, such as AI sound recognition software, AI chatbots, or AI construction estimating software.
 We'd be glad to provie more insights and share our experience to help your ideas come true.